Call for Industry Papers

 Format and submission procedure

-All papers must conform to the ESEC/FSE 2018 submission format, and must not exceed 6 pages, including references.
+All papers must use the formatting described on the ESEC/FSE 2018 submission format page, and must not exceed 6 pages, including references.
+However, submissions are not required to be double-blind and thus should not use the “anonymous” (omitting author names) formatting option.

 Submissions must be in English and in PDF format.
 Papers must be submitted electronically through the conference submission site.
 Papers submitted for consideration should not have been published elsewhere and should not be under review or submitted for review elsewhere during the duration of consideration.
 ACM plagiarism policies and procedures shall be followed for cases of double submission.
 Submissions that do not comply with the foregoing instructions will be desk rejected without being reviewed.